 - Cake pop stand or styrofoam block

-Lets give them some texture.Use a toothpick to create 5 vertical indents all the way around the cactus, starting from the top center to the bottom.
+4. Give Them Some TextureUse a toothpick to create 5 vertical indentations all the way around the cactus, starting from the top center and pressing the stick toward the bottom.

-Make sure to create a deep indent, enough so that the toothpick is flush against the dough because the candy coating will naturally fill most of the area.
+Make sure to create a deep indentation, pressing hard enough that the toothpick is flush against the dough.